Breaking News | NBA Insists Governors Must Respect Judicial Autonomy

 “We have resolved to stand by them because we believe in this cause for the good of all.
 We, therefore call on the government of Ekiti and indeed all state governments to attend to this matter with the urgency it deserves.

-Adewumi said Nigerians and recognised groups should be bold enough to demand for justice for those whose lives were being wasted like they did during the protests against the scrapped Special Anti Robbery Squad(SARS).
+Adewumi said Nigerians and recognised groups should be bold enough to demand justice for those whose lives were being wasted as they did during the protests against the scrapped Special Anti Robbery Squad(SARS).

 He added: “We are just praying that something would happen that will stop these senseless killings.

 “Government should look into this issue, it is a terrible one and all of us too must be security conscious.
-We must come to the roundtable, because it is getting bad on daily basis.
+We must come to the roundtable because it is getting worse on daily basis.

 ” Despite the efforts of security forces, we still hear of kidnappings and killings on a weekly basis.